Brain City Berlin Ambassador: Prof. Dr.-Ing. Ivo Boblan (Berlin University of Applied Sciences and Technology)

 Intelligent robots will significantly alter people's lives and working habits over the next few years.
 In addition to high-performance industrial robots, humanoid robots will play a major role in everyday life.
 Against the backdrop of demographic change, they will take on simple and complex tasks in medicine and nursing.

 These robots have to learn to understand their human counterparts and feel like a human in order to be accepted by people as a ‘social partner’.
-Ivo Boblan from Beuth University of Applied Sciences Berlin is investigating this development, One question undercuts his work: To what extent should a robot be ‘human’?
+Ivo Boblan from Berlin University of Applied Sciences and Technology is investigating this development, One question undercuts his work: To what extent should a robot be ‘human’?

 Professor Boblan, how would you explain your work to a layperson?
 What are you currently researching?

 My team and I are working on what is known as soft robotics.
 This involves producing robots that are as compliant, soft and flexible as possible during interaction with humans, i.e. as we expect when interacting with other people.